samagrata/np-backend/README.md

 ### Configuration

 Environment values can be adjusted using the `.env` file.
-For production, it should be Git ignored.
+See the `.example.env` file for examples.

 ### Development server